gomson/vicsydev/test_frameworks.md

 TOTAL                        0.001M
 ```

-You may find more posts in the same spirit <a href="http://vicsydev.blogspot.de/">here</a>, and a full implementation of this idea and more <a href="https://github.com/codr4life/libc4l">here</a>.
+You may find more posts in the same spirit <a href="http://vicsydev.blogspot.de/">here</a>, and a full implementation of these ideas and more <a href="https://github.com/codr4life/libc4l">here</a>.

 peace, out